 Geothermal energy is one of the most sustainable energy sources, which produces 0.03% of the emissions.
-It is by far the least carbon footprints compared to other energy sources.
+It is by far the least carbon footprint compared to other energy sources.

-Although this renewable source of energy is getting the recognition it deserves in recent years, it has been in use for more than 2,000 years.
+Although this renewable energy source has been getting the recognition it deserves in recent years; it has been in use for over 2,000 years.
 The actual geothermal fact might surprise you.

-Geothermal energy is a prominent source of renewable energy that generates heat from the sub-surface of the earth.
-Geothermal energy mainly transfers heating or cooling at homes or produces clean electricity.
+Geothermal energy is a prominent renewable energy source that generates heat from the sub-surface of the earth.
+Geothermal energy mainly transfers heating or cooling in homes or produces clean electricity.

-However, to generate electricity through this technology, high or medium temperature resources are a must.
-These temperature resources are usually located in regions that are close to tectonically active.
+However, high or medium-temperature resources must generate electricity through this technology.
+These temperature resources are usually located in regions close to tectonically active.

 For these reasons, geothermal energy supplies a significant share of power in more than 24 countries, including New Zealand, the Philippines, Iceland, El Salvador, and Kenya.
 It also provides more than 90% of heating supplies in Iceland.